A student works in a 1960s biology lab.

 Northwestern today

 Northwestern College in the 21st century is a standout higher education institution, earning awards for academic excellence, spiritual fervor, co-curricular opportunity and vibrant campus life.
 Two faculty members were named Iowa's Professor of the Year in 2004 and 2006, and Red Raider teams have won eight national championships since 2001.
 In addition to more than 135 academic program options for undergraduates, Northwestern also offers graduate and professional studies programs both online and on campus.
 New facilities have been constructed for art, theatre and athletics, and an impressive learning commons/library opened in 2013.
 Standing next to Christ Chapel, the two flank the college's entrance and signal that this is a place committed to the integration of faith and learning.
-The latest additions to campus include the $24.5 million DeWitt Family Science Center, built in 2018 and home to Northwestern’s impressive biology, chemistry and nursing departments, and the $3.1 million Vogel Welcome Center, which houses the admissions, financial aid, and marketing + communications offices.
+The latest additions to campus include the $24.5 million DeWitt Family Science Center, built in 2018 and home to Northwestern’s impressive biology, chemistry and nursing departments; the $3.1 million Vogel Welcome Center, which has housed the admissions, financial aid, and marketing + communications offices since 2021; and the $14 million Christy Suites, which houses 157 women and was opened in 2024.

 Adhering to its original mission of providing a Christ-centered education, Northwestern identifies as Reformed in commitment, evangelical in engagement and ecumenical in spirit.
 As in the past, Northwestern looks to the future with confidence and faith that God’s light will continue to guide.